In-Office Gynecology Procedures in Englewood & Edgewater, NJ

 Note: Pregnancy after any form of endometrial ablation is a rare but possible event and the risk of complications is increased.
 We do not advise having one of these procedures done unless steps to prevent future pregnancies are in place.

-Hysteroscopy is an office or hospital based procedure that is used to look inside the uterus.
-It utilizes a hysterscope, a slender telescope-like device, which is inserted into the uterus.
+Hysteroscopy is an office or hospital-based procedure that is used to look inside the uterus.
+It utilizes a hysteroscope, a slender telescope-like device, which is inserted into the uterus.
 The procedure is commonly used to:

 - diagnose or treat uterine problems associated with abnormal bleeding

 - to help with the diagnosis of frequent miscarriages

 - remove adhesions caused by infection or past surgeries

 - perform sterilization procedures

 - Women who are pregnant should not have the procedure.